 - Changes to supplier master data are performed by an authorized user and based on an approved request.
 Quarterly review and sign-off by the manager responsible for changes to supplier master data for a minimum 25 random samples to ensure such changes were based on approved requests and performed by an authorized user.
-Quarterly - 2.
-Annually the master data quality check is performed and duplicate, inconsistent and inactive supplier accounts are blocked / deactivated.
+Quarterly - Annually the master data quality check is performed and duplicate, inconsistent and inactive supplier accounts are blocked /deactivated.
 No exceptions are permitted.
 Annual - Quarterly verification and sign-off by the responsible manager to ensure only users from MDM function have access to change supplier master data.
 Quarterly

-- A supplier master data management process that defines roles, responsibilities and rules for vendor data management is in place and reviewed when required.
+- A supplier master data management process that defines roles, responsibilities and rules is in place and reviewed when required.
 (Step 1, 3) - Duplicate check is performed before a new record is created.
 Duplicate records are not permitted.
-Each entity should formally define its mandatory and critical fields in SAP/ Local ERP, in line with the legal and business requirements.
-The list should include as minimum legal name, bank details, incoterms, reconciliation account (General Ledger) and control data (Good Receipt-based invoice verification).
+Each entity should formally define its mandatory and critical fields in SAP/Local ERP, in line with the legal and business requirements.
+The list should include as minimum legal name, bank details, incoterms, reconciliation account (General Ledger) and control data (Goods Receipt-based invoice verification).
 Other fields can be locally added above the minimum.
-(Step 1) - The addition of a new supplier or bank account and subsequent changes require appropriate approval based on supporting documentation.
-The following supporting documentation are accepted in addition of the supplier request for change supported by a Bank confirmation one of the following: RIB; IBAN; bank letter of confirmation or bank statement and other acceptable documentation for change request as are defined by the Service Centers.
-A check is performed to confirm that all required information is completed.

-- Changes to bank account details must only be done post execution of the callback process using the registered contact information in the master data.
+(Step 1) - The addition of a new supplier requires appropriate supporting documentation.
+A check is performed to confirm that all required information and documents are complete.
+(Step 1) - For existing vendors, changes to bank account details must only be done post execution of the callback process using the registered contact information in the master data.
 The call must be documented with a post confirmation via email.
+The changes are supported by appropriate approval based on supporting documentation.
+In addition to the supplier request for change, any one of the following supporting documentation are accepted: RIB; IBAN; bank letter of confirmation, cancelled cheque with printed vendor name or bank statement.
+Any other

-Quarterly, a master data change report is run of all creations, modifications and deletions to ensure that all the transactions were performed by authorized users based on approved requests and documents.
+- mechanism for supporting documents for bank changes must be approved by the Group Internal Control with the agreement of Group Treasury and Group Compliance.A check is performed to confirm that all required information and documents are complete.(Step 1) - Quarterly, a master data change report is run of all creations and modifications to ensure that all the transactions were performed by authorized users based on approved requests and documents.
 (Step 1) - If any exceptions are found, they are documented and reported immediately for investigation.
 Corrective action is documented and tracked.
-All exceptions are closed in a timely manner (locally defined) (Step 1) - Supplier records are to be reviewed on an annual basis for data quality (duplicate check, tax code check, bank account check, mismatch in the supplier and bank account country and inactive suppliers for more than 18 months) and are deactivated or blocked for payment and purchase.
+All exceptions are closed in a timely manner (locally defined) (Step 1) - Supplier records are to be reviewed on an annual basis for data quality (duplicate check, tax code check, bank account check, mismatch in the supplier and bank account country and inactive suppliers for more than 18 months) and are deactivated or blocked for payment and purchase with the exception of Solutions & Products' suppliers (warranty program).
 Suppliers identified as part of the procurement supplier reduction strategies are to be deactivated and flagged for deletion.
 (Step 2)